GeorgeGray97/level5-portfolio/INSTRUCTIONS-for-creating-your-agency-site/jobs-to-do-2.md

 # Jobs to do, part 2: Building

+Now we have the branding sorted out, let's start building a website.

+We'll start with the HTML, get all of that sorted, then add CSS *next week*.

-We want everyone to try building the CSS and HTML for your group's site, based on the branding you've already developed.
-If you all work on the code, it'll be easier to catch bugs and test your site.
+We want everyone to try building the HTML for your group's site.
+If you all work on and get familiar with code, it'll be easier to catch bugs and test your site.

 ## HTML for your agency site